-Features associated with glaciers and glaciated landforms
+Features associated with glaciers

 A bergschrund is a deep, wide crevasse or a series of parallel narrow crevasses in a glacier, produced by tension within the ice, often at the point where the moving ice pulls away from the rock slope at the head of the glacier cirque.

-A cirque, also known as a corrie (in Scotland) or cwm (in Wales), is a bowl-shaped, steep-sided hollow formed by glacial erosion, usually occupied by a lake where the glacier has retreated, or by névé where the glacier is still present (see Figure 4).
+A cirque, also known as a corrie (in Scotland) or cwm (in Wales), is a bowl-shaped, steep-sided hollow formed by glacial erosion, usually occupied by a lake where the glacier has retreated, or by névé where the glacier is still present (Fig 4).
 Typically, a cirque has a lip at its lower end.
 The term is French and is derived from the Latin word circus.
 See also erosion.

 A col is a low smooth depression in a mountain range, often forming a pass through it.
 It is generally caused by the action of two opposing glaciers, the heads of which are commonly separated by an arête a sharp-crested ridge between the two cirques (valleys) formed by the glaciers.

 A crevasse is a deep crack in a glacier.
 It is the result of stress within the glacier or the movement of the glacier over uneven terrain.